ghaiklor/type-challenges-solutions/en/easy-tuple-to-object.md

 those values in `T[number]` and return a new type where the key and value is the type from `T[number]`:

-We need to make sure that we pass only types contain valid keys.
-As we know, valid keys in typescript are `string`, `number` or `symbol`.
-Also, we can you a built-in type `PropertyKey`.
+We need to make sure that we pass only types containing valid keys.
+As we know, valid keys in TypeScript are `string`, `number` or `symbol`.
+To achieve that, we can use the built-in type `PropertyKey`.

 ```ts
 type TupleToObject<T extends readonly (PropertyKey)[]> = { [K in T[number]]: K };